 I have a background in community cultural development and have worked in a variety of roles across community arts, youth services, women’s wellbeing groups, refugee services, festivals and art galleries.
 More recently, I have coordinated art enterprises and visual arts development programs in Melbourne and remote Indigenous communities in central Australia.

 My role as Funding Manager at CAN involves coordinating specific projects and programs, namely the Catalyst Community Arts Fund.
 In managing the fund I am privileged to come across a diverse range of community members from across the state.
 I assist applicants with their applications, helping to hone community arts projects and develop applications that address the selection criteria.
 Being able to follow the progression of these projects from beginning to end, and witnessing the positive impacts they have in their communities, is the rewarding part of my job.

 Arts as a tool for community engagement, empowerment and transformation is what drives my interest in the arts.
 Working at CAN, I get to play a role in helping to make this happen, while working alongside a great team who are equally as passionate about community arts.

 My role at CAN is to manage the accounts and payroll for the organisation.
 I have been working in the accounts industry for over 20 years, with several arts and community organisations during that time.
 I enjoy being a part of what we do here and feel privileged to work alongside the passionate crew at CAN.

-As the Office Coordinator I assist with the day-to-day operations across all areas within CAN.
+As the Marketing and Admin Officer I assist with the day-to-day operations across all areas within CAN.
 My role provides a wonderful opportunity to develop an understanding of both the Arts and Community Development.